amir-mo1999/LLMFlow/README.md

 https://github.com/user-attachments/assets/2a907476-65d3-45e5-bc15-3c9e0cf8ba15

 ## Prompts
 In LLM Flow Prompts are defined in the context of AI Functions.
-They must include the parameters of the respective AI Function in their body and are evaluated against the AI Function’s Test Cases and Assertions.
+They must include the parameters of the respective AI Function in their body and are evaluated against the its Test Cases and Assertions.

 Prompts are evaluated for each provider specified under the AI Function.
 This allows to compare a Prompt’s quality across different providers.
 Three metrics are computed during the evaluation:
 -	Average cost